syauqi-alias/syauqi-alias.github.io/_posts/2023-07-10-tutotrial.md

 # Gain in dB (decibels)

 Gain in dB (decibels) is a logarithmic way to express ratios, and it's actually pretty intuitive once you get the hang of it.

-The basic formula is: Gain (dB) = 10 × log₁₀(Power_out / Power_in)
+The basic formula is:
-Here's what makes dB useful:
-Key reference points:

 $$
 \text{Gain (dB)} = 10 \times \log_{10} \left( \frac{\text{Power}_{\text{out}}}{\text{Power}_{\text{in}}} \right)
 $$

+Here's what makes dB useful, Key reference points:
 - 0 dB = no change (output equals input)
 - +3 dB ≈ double the power
 - +10 dB = 10× the power